 Subsequently the melt can be used in the same way on the existing line, or – which is considered the most optimal solution – on a separate line IBE13R with a capacity of 8,000 or 16,000 tons of product p.a.

-This line is compact and economical, and the cost of production of blocks on it does not exceed 2/3 of the cost of production from primary raw materials.
+This line is compact and economical, and the cost of production of boards on it does not exceed 2/3 of the cost of production from primary raw materials.

 Thus, the IBE13R line not only allows to avoid waste disposal costs, but the production of the same product turns out to be no less than 1/3 cheaper than production from primary raw materials.

-The average cost of producing standard blocks from the a.m. waste for the European region is 160-180 €/t.
+The average cost of producing standard boards from the a.m. waste for the European region is 160-180 €/t.

 - production area – 1,000 m2